 The first grants of RSUs and PSUs were granted in 2017 to Messrs.
 Wildeboer and D'Eramo, who elected to take 25% of their 2017 bonus based on pre-tax profit in the form of RSUs.
-Additional RSUs have been granted in 2018, 2019 and 2020 to Messrs.
+Additional RSUs have been granted in 2018, 2019, 2020 and 2021 to Messrs.
 Wildeboer and D'Eramo, who elected to take 25% of their annual bonus based on pre-tax profit in the form of RSUs.
 In addition, the Compensation Committee granted each a like number of PSUs.
 The PSUs are not tied to Messrs.
 Wildeboer's or D'Eramo's employment contracts.
-RSUs and PSUs have been awarded in 2018 and 2019 to executive management, and may be in the future as determined at the discretion of the Compensation Committee.
+RSUs and PSUs have been awarded in 2018 and 2019 and a limited number in 2020 due to the COVID-19 pandemic (only to those who had elected to receive PRSUs under the Company's ESOP plan, as noted below).
+RSUs and PSUs may be granted in the future as determined at the discretion of the Compensation Committee.
 See also "Executive Share Ownership Policy" below.
 Vesting of RSUs and PSUs is subject to the discretion of the Compensation Committee, and will generally occur over time.
 In the case of a situation where an executive officer elects to take a portion of earned bonus in the form of RSUs, vesting will generally be immediate, although payout or redemption will occur at the redemption date provided in the PRSU Plan.
 The awarding of RSUs and PSUs by the Compensation Committee or the Board of Directors is discretionary, taking into consideration a variety of factors, including compensation philosophy and practices as described herein; individual or collective management performance; industry compensation practices; previous grants of PSUs and RSUs; and general compensation trends.
 For additional information on the Company's RSUs and PSUs see "Other Compensation Plans".
+As discussed above, the Company has a DSU Plan that, prior to 2019, was used for independent directors.
+However, in 2019 and 2020, DSUs were granted to certain officers, including Mr. Fairchild, approaching retirement as a retention mechanism to keep their services during a transition period.